 Most people assume that property owners owe no duty of care to someone breaking the law, but there is a slight duty on the part of landowners.
 For example, an owner cannot set a trap or create a hazard intended to injure any person who comes on their property, lawfully or not.
 An owner may think that he is providing adequate security by installing an electric fence, but if he failed to post a warning about the fence in a conspicuous location, even a trespasser who sustains serious burns or electrical injuries may have a cause of action against the owner for damages.

 Other Common Premises Liability Claims

-Two other common types of premises liability claims include slip and fall injuries and dog attacks.
+Two other common types of premises liability claims include slip and fall injuries and dog bites or attacks.

 Slip and Falls